 Women are generally considered by insurers to be safer drivers and are rewarded with cheaper car insurance premiums.
 But is this stereotype a reality?
 We consider the part that gender plays in our motoring habits.

 Gender differences have long been a controversial issue in motoring.
-Women's car insurance is often cheaper as insurers tend to consider them better drivers, while men – particularly those of a young age – get a reputation for being susceptible to road rage and boy-racer habits.
+Women's car insurance was cheaper as insurers tended to consider them better drivers, while men – particularly those of a young age – got a reputation for being susceptible to road rage and boy-racer habits.

 However, a new study by the Institute of Advanced Motorists (IAM) has found that men and women aren’t that different after all.
 Surprised?